 Battle For The Planet Of The Apes

 Can we really not think of better titles?
-This movie brings us back to the original series (70’s era) once again.
+This movie returns to the same point in the history of The Planet of the Apes as the original series (70’s era) once again.
 The film situates itself 10 years after the events of Conquest, but also 600 years in the future, where a wise ape retells the events we witness in the film.
 This future presents a world where humans and apes live in harmony (finally).
 In the film, Caesar is featured in the midst of creating his ape civilization, cautioning those around him that the apes are not to enslave and brutalize humans.
 But this film is confusing (in the ever-confusing timeline) because it features an alternative future than his parents came from.
 Time travel’s a bitch, huh?

 Director: J. Lee Thompson

 In the first reboot of the original series, Burton’s version of Apes features 'Marky-Mark' Wahlberg as Charlton Heston’s character, whose ship takes off in 2029, and crash lands onto the “ape planet” in 5021.
 Why the weird year change, Tim Burton?
 By doing so, have you somehow made this more realistic to actual reality?
 What differs in this retelling is that Wahlberg returns to a contemporary Earth, and find that it too is run by apes...and there is a statue of an Ape-braham Lincoln.
 In terms of choosing between this timeline, or the original timeline, I’d say stick to the original one, and forget this film even exists.